-The following process applies to a Producer that proposes to (a) interconnect a generating unit to the Xcel Energy System or (b) increase the capacity of a generating unit interconnected with the System.
+The following process applies to an Interconnection Customer that proposes to (a) interconnect a generating unit to the Xcel Energy System or (b) increase the capacity of a generating unit interconnected with the System.
 These procedures only apply to generation interconnections and establish the facility and facility cost estimates associated with such interconnections.